oyavri/poe/README.md

 # Poe - AI Call Assistant Platform

 The project is developed for the technical case study of backend developer role at Teknasyon.
-The aim of the project is to create a (simulation of -- transcription is exempt from the scope of the technical case) an AI-powered phone assistant platform.
+The aim of the project is to create (a simulation of &mdash; transcription is exempt from the scope of the technical case) an AI-powered phone assistant platform.
 Using this platform, users can record their phone calls and have them automatically transcribed by AI.

-The name is inspired by the receptionist in the Raven Hotel in Altered Carbon.
+The name of the platform is inspired by the receptionist in the Raven Hotel in Altered Carbon.
 Which is also a reference to Edgar Allan Poe.

 ## How to run the project

-Project is fully dockerized, thus, if you have Docker and are able to run docker compose, running following command in the project directory (where docker-compose.yaml is) will start the whole project:
+Project is fully dockerized, thus, if you have Docker Engine and are able to run docker compose, running following command in the project directory (where docker-compose.yaml is) will start the whole project:

 ```bash
 $ docker compose up --build -d